15 On the road and off it.

 ‘If you continue like this, others will die.’

 He said ‘Is O. K. ‘I want to die peacefully in my sleep, like my father.
-Not thrashing around, quivering and crying like his passengers.’
+Not thrashing around, quivering and crying like his passengers.
+Not retching and begging him to slow down.’

 ‘You have to try and stay calm and collected even in vehicle crashes.’